lucashorsman/Spotify-to-MP3-Downloader/README.md

 ```bash
 python sp2mp3.py link1 link2 link3 ...
 ```
+It is also possible run the script without command line arguments, and the script will select 3 random saved albums from the user's spotify account.
+(Be aware this will ask for you to authenticate your spotify account in a browser)

 The script will download the songs from the links and move them to the location specified in the mp3_player_location variable.